Risk Management Tools & Resources

 Because of the patient’s anxiety, she was offered the option of having the procedure done using nitrous oxide analgesia.
 Unfortunately, the practice had no nitrous oxide protocol in place.
 Thus, few questions were asked about the patient’s recent ingestion of food or other substances.

-Prior to starting the procedure, the patient's nitrous oxide level was increased twice due to her anxiety.
-Shortly into the procedure, the patient vomited, aspirated some of her vomitus, and lost consciousness.
+Prior to starting the procedure, the patient’s nitrous oxide level was increased twice due to her anxiety.
+Shortly into the procedure, the patient vomited, aspirated some of her vomit, and lost consciousness.

-Emergency medical services was called; while awaiting their arrival, the doctor tried to establish an airway but was unsuccessful.
+Office staff called emergency medical services; while awaiting their arrival, the doctor tried to establish an airway but was unsuccessful.
 Despite attempted resuscitation at the scene and the hospital, the patient died.

 Case Example 2